-2.6 User assessments and the use of information from MomConnect, a mobile phone text-based information service, by pregnant women and new mothers in South Africa.

-According to (Skinner et al., 2018) MomConnect is a text service provided to pregnant women and new mothers.
-From the date that the pregnant woman registers her pregnancy at the clinic, she begins to receive messages in the language of her choice.
+MomConnect is a text service provided to pregnant women and new mothers.
+From the date that the pregnant woman registers her pregnancy at the clinic, she begins to receive messages in the language of her choice (Cite).
 There are standardly one to three messages a week, depending on the stage of the pregnancy.
 The messages continue until the child is 1year old.
 It was expected that MomConnect would provide a valuable service to new mothers when registering their pregnancy at the local clinic, complementing the current set of services in empowering mothers to take care of their children.
 MomConnect was modelled on a similar texting intervention in South Africa, whereby text messages covering broad areas of child care and health were sent to pregnant mothers from the time they presented at the clinic.
 The registration is done at the clinic, and if no problems occur this can be done quickly.
 There is no cost to the mother.
 If the mother does not have her own phone, she can have the messages sent to another phone where she can read them.
 The service should be provided at all public health clinics in South Africa by health workers who have been trained, backed by public education about the service.
 There is an attached service, Help Desk, that allows mothers to phone in and ask questions.

-2.7 Design and implementation of an m-health data model for improving health information access for reproductive and child health services in low resource settings using a participatory action research approach.

-According to (Thobias & Kiwanuka, 2018)This study sought to design and implement a mHealth data model with an intention of improving mothers’ knowledge of Reproductive and Child Health (RCH) services in rural environments and to remind mothers who do not have access to mobile phones to attend antenatal care.
+The work by () sought to design and implement a mHealth data model with an intention of improving mothers’ knowledge of Reproductive and Child Health (RCH) services in rural environments and to remind mothers who do not have access to mobile phones to attend antenatal care.
 The model was implemented as a module using District Health Information System (DHIS) Tracker computer application which is a free and open source software.
 Health service providers define and enter SMS into content providers.
 Messages are sent in form of Hypertext Transfer Protocol (HTTP) query from the computer application to SMS gateway.
 The gateway converts HTTP messages into particular Short Message Service Centre (SMSC) format of a particular mobile operator and sends to the SMSC.
 The SMSC then forwards message to the final destination (mobile phone terminal of a particular community member).
 Similarly, messages can be sent from mobile terminals to the computer application.
 Messages are sent to the SMSC using SMSC protocol and then the SMSC forwards the messages to the SMS gateway.
 The SMS gateway converts the messages into HTTP format and send to the computer application.
 However, information flow from mobile terminals (mothers, relatives, TBAs, CHWs and community leaders) to health facilities was not explored.
 In addition to relatives and spouses, community leaders and CHWs were also registered into the computer application as contact persons of mothers.
 Reminder messages were then sent to mothers and their contact persons.
 If the mother owned a phone, an SMS was directly sent to her, otherwise it was sent through another person whom she had decided.

-2.8 Antenatal care management platform.
+.